Shel Dorf: Comic-Con

 In 1970, Dorf moved to San Diego, California, to take care of his aging parents.
 Almost immediately, he organized a one-day convention "as a kind of 'dry run' for the larger convention he hoped to stage," with Forrest J Ackerman as the star attraction.

 Dorf's first three-day San Diego comics convention, the Golden State Comic-Con, was held at the U. S. Grant Hotel from August 1–3, 1970.
-It would eventually grow into the San Diego Comic-Con International, now considered the standard bearer for U.S. comic conventions.
-The convention moved in subsequent years to the El Cortez Hotel; the University of California, San Diego; and Golden Hall, before settling into the San Diego Convention center in 1991.
+It would eventually grow into San Diego Comic-Con, now considered the standard bearer for U.S. comic conventions.
+The convention moved in subsequent years to the El Cortez hotel; the University of California, San Diego; and Golden Hall, before settling into the San Diego Convention Center in 1991.

 Later endeavors

-As "'Founding Father' of San Diego Comic-Con," Dorf received an Inkpot Award at the 1975 San Diego Comic-Con.
+As "'Founding Father' of San Diego Comic-Con", Dorf received an Inkpot Award at the 1975 San Diego Comic-Con.

 In 1984 Dorf began compilation and editing of the Dick Tracy comic strips in comic book format for Blackthorne Publishing, "proudly" publishing ninety-nine issues and collecting the material again in twenty-four collections.

 Chester Gould's daughter, Jean Gould O'Connell credits Dorf with bringing "Tracy out to another generation."
 Comics historian Mark Evanier said Caniff "honored Shel by making him into a character.
 It was a well-meaning football player named "Thud Shelley" who appeared a few times in the Canyon strip.
 Jack Kirby also made Shel into a character ... a father figure named Himon who appeared in Mister Miracle.
 In 1990, Dorf was employed as a consultant on Warren Beatty's big-screen adaptation of Dick Tracy.

 Dorf would also contribute interviews to the comics press and movie collector magazines (including for The Buyer's Guide for Comic Fandom [TBG] and Film Collector's World), and his conversations with Milton Caniff and Mort Walker have both been collected in the University Press of Mississippi's Milton Caniff: Conversations and Mort Walker: Conversations respectively.
 His interview with Wally Wood (among the few to see print) for TBG was reprinted in Comic Book Artist #14 (July 2001).